 - Facilitates checking emails, facebook, blogs, or any other low bandwidth activities

-Does not support videos, games, music or other high bandwidth activities
+Does not support videos, games, music, downloading large files or other high bandwidth activities

 We ask that no one “hogs” the bandwidth.
 It must be shared by several people at the same time with wireless access.

 Sound and listening to music or movies on your hard drive must be on headphones

 You can take online exams at UMS while at Gaia Sagrada